SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.7.md

 <!-- MR 10.3.0 [CU4] - FR 10.3.7 -->

-The following columns can no longer be added to a ListView component:
+The following columns have become obsolete.
+They can no longer be added to a ListView component:

 | Source   | Columns |
 |----------|---------|